When You Sleep

 "When You Sleep" is a song by rock band My Bloody Valentine on the album Loveless.
-It was the first single released from the album.
+As a promotional single, it was the first song released from the album.

 Background and composition

-In an interview with Select, Shields explained the stop-start nature of his recording, using "When You Sleep" as an example:

-We recorded the drums in September '89.
+In an interview with Select, Shields explained the stop-start nature of his recording, using "When You Sleep" as an example: "We recorded the drums in September '89.
 The guitar was done in December.
 The bass was done in April.
 1990 we're in, now.
 Then nothing happens for a year really.
 So it doesn't have vocals at this stage?
 No. Does it have words?
 No. Does it even have a title?
 No. It has a song number.
 "Song 12" it was called.
 And...
 I'm trying to remember... the melody line was done in '91.
 The vocals were '91.
 There were huge gaps though.
 Months and months of not touching songs.
 Years.
-I used to forget what tunings I'd used.
+I used to forget what tunings I'd used."

 The layered vocals on "When You Sleep" were born out of frustration with trying to get the right take.
-Shields commented that "The vocals sound like that because it became boring and too destructive trying to get the right vocal.
+Shields said that "the vocals sound like that because it became boring and too destructive trying to get the right vocal.
 So I decided to put all the vocals in.
 (It had been sung 12 or 13 times)."
-He explained: